KooperL/marketo-developer.en/help/data-streams.md

 # Data Streams

 Our customer's marketing organizations rely on timely and focused Marketing Campaigns to stay on top of their business and be competitive.
 In order to support fast paced decisions and enable strategic change at speed, it's important to have data to support and drive those key decisions that deliver focused and targeted Campaigns.
 There are also some customers that perform Marketing efforts at levels of their customer segments both inside and outside of Marketo Engage.
-To support these different efforts, Adobe Marketo has created the ability to acquire large volumes of data in near real-time thru Data Streams.
+To support these different efforts, Marketo has created the ability to acquire large volumes of data in near real-time thru Data Streams.

 Aside from the benefit of near real-time data, there are product-related benefits: